mazxaxz/dummy-go-api/README.md

 # dummy-go-api
-a dummy api written in golang
+Dummy API written in Go for Heroku mock build